What Temp to Cook Chicken – Temperature and Time for Every Part

 Summary

-Chicken is one of the meats that you need to take special care to avoid undercooking.
+Chicken is one of the meats you need to take special care to avoid undercooking.
 Knowing what temp to cook chicken is a sure way to prevent illness.

 With time, cooks become familiar with the different times needed to cook the respective chicken parts.
 When you are sure of your times and temps, your chicken will be cooked to perfection every time.